danielmarschall/vnag/README.md

 Pre-Installed plugins
 ---------------------

-VNag comes with following plugins pre-installed:
+VNag comes with the following plugins pre-installed:

 - **4images_version**: Checks 4images installations for updates.
 - **aastra_430_voicemail**: Checks Aastra 430 phone system for new voicemails.